What Is a Fulfillment Center and How Do They Work?

 Your product must be ready for fulfillment upon arrival to Amazon’s centers and if you fail to adhere to these somewhat rigid rules, you can be charged for noncompliance or even refused the delivery of your product.

 Essentially, outsourcing delivery logistics to fulfillment centers can take the burden of shipping away from your business by handling your product packing, storing, and shipping so you can focus on optimizing other areas of your business such as growing and marketing your website and products.
-It’s important to do thorough homework on each provider to decide if it’s right for you and your business and we hope this article has helped you make a decision.
+It’s important to do thorough homework on each provider and ecommerce warehouses to decide if it’s right for you and your business and we hope this article has helped you make a decision.

 Here are some frequently-asked-questions to do with getting your products to a fulfillment center.